Mooshieblob1/mooshieblob1.github.io/README.md

 # 🪄 Data Science Portfolio 🪄
-Welcome to my digital haven for all things data science!
+Welcome to my digital haven for all things data science and web design!
 This README serves as a portal to explore my projects and delve into my skillset.

 ## About the Data Alchemist
 I'm a passionate Data Scientist with a keen eye for extracting insights from the digital wilderness.
 I thrive on crafting innovative solutions that leverage cutting-edge AI and machine learning to unlock the potential hidden within data.